2023/2024 United Airlines Flights into Bishop/Mammoth Airport (BIH)

-Bishop Airport is the new entrance gate to California with DIRECT FLIGHTS FROM DENVER, COLORADO AND SAN FRANCISCO, CALIFORNIA.
+Bishop Airport is the new entrance gate to California with DIRECT FLIGHTS FROM SAN FRANCISCO, CALIFORNIA.

 Commercial Flights into Bishop Airport